WenPai-org/wpblog-location/readme.txt

 If you need to integrate with your own theme or plugin, you can use do_shortcode() function to add.

+We use data from IP-API as a third-party database.
+The privacy policy is available at [https://ip-api.com/docs/legal](https://ip-api.com/docs/legal) .

 == Frequently Asked Questions ==